breuleux/quaint-disqus/README.md

 ```

 You may also set `idField` to `"path"`, which is a field that Quaint
-fills by default.
+sets by default.
 The only issue with that is that the comment thread
 will be lost if you rename the file.
 I recommend using a dedicated
 `id` field instead, which you might use for other purposes as well.